dmcnulla/rest_baby/README.md

 # rest_baby

-Small rest client, supports ruby-2.0.0, ruby-2.1.0, ruby-2.2.0, jruby (based 1.9), and jruby-9.
+Small rest client, supports ruby-2.0.0, ruby-2.1.0, ruby-2.2.0, jruby (based 1.9).
 You can only updated docs in ruby, not jruby.

 Item | Status
 --- | ---